DanielWTE/justlive.chat/README.md

 1. Clone the repository
 2. Set up your environment variables by copying `.env.example` to `.env` and updating as needed
    - Make sure to use `DATABASE_URL=postgresql://postgres:postgres@postgres:5432/justlivechat` for Docker
+   - Generate a secure random string for `JWT_SECRET`
 3. Build and start the containers:
    ```
    docker-compose up -d